The Value of Customer Success Stories

 The value of a customer success story is that it presents a genuine recommendation of your product by someone your target audience will be empathetic towards and trusting of.

 There are few marketing tools that are more powerful than that.

 *The antagonists in these films have only 4 minutes of screen time each.
 Also, at the risk of being misunderstood, I’m not saying your products are monsters!

 Looking to develop written or video case studies that highlight how your product or service helped a customer?
 Contact us to learn how we can bring your success stories to life.

-Mike McConnell is a Copy and Content Writer at Mulberry MC, working out of the London office.
+Mike McConnell is a Copy and Content Writer at Mulberry Marketing Communications, an award-winning full-service B2B communications agency based in Chicago, London and Australia.
 He has years of experience creating and editing written work for a diverse range of clients across multiple formats.